-My 3 hour webinar will give you all the information, hints and tips that you need to stand a chance of making you website easier to find in the jungle that is the world wide web, and it’s only £25.00
+My 3 hour webinar will give you all the information, hints and tips (and some free stuff) that you need to stand a chance of making your website easier to find in the online jungle that is the World Wide Web, and it’s only £25.00

 I’d hurry though, I’m limiting the numbers to just 20 so it’s first come first served.
 (Although I will run this again later in the year)

 *If you are confused by jargon please use my SEO Glossary of Terms